 Uncovering England’s Secret, Unknown or Forgotten Memorials

 Murals and shrines, inscriptions on benches and trees, plaques to battles fought and loved ones lost.
-The way we memorialise publically and personally says a lot about our local history.
+The way we memorialise publicly and personally says a lot about our local history.

 We’re looking at the changing memorial landscape and how some of our once revered public figures have become symbols of difficult histories.
 Who has been left out, who should perhaps be contextualised.